Admissions at King Edwin School

 Who Makes the Decision

-Spark of Genius Northeast is the admissions authority for the school.
+Spark of Genius North East is the admissions authority for the school.
 Each referral is reviewed in a weekly panel that considers the child’s needs, risks and the potential impact within our community.
-The panel includes senior leaders from across the school so the decision is thoughtful and well informed.
+The panel includes senior leaders from across the school, so the decision is thoughtful and well informed

 The Step-by-step Journey